AkankshaKaple/HackerEarth-Problems/README.md

 # HackerEarth-Problems
-This repository contains the problem I solved for logic building
+This repository contain the problems I solved for logic building